Data-Curators-Royce-Institute/2024-02-28-royce/index.md

   organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them. <strong> Please contact the organisers if you require a personal emergency evacuation plan (PEEP), it is important that we have one in place for you in case of an emergency, should you require it.</strong>
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
-  We do not require participants to provide documentation of disabilities or disclose any unnecessary personal information.
-  However, we do want to help create an inclusive, accessible experience for all participants.
-  We encourage you to share any information that would be helpful to make your Carpentries experience accessible.
-  To request an accommodation for this workshop, please fill out the
-  <a href="https://carpentries.typeform.com/to/B2OSYaD0">accommodation request form</a>.
-  If you have questions or need assistance with the accommodation form please <a href="mailto:team@carpentries.org">email us</a>.
+Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>
 {% endif %}